 Remove the tray from the oven and toss everything with the remaining sauce.

 Craving a chocolate treat, but don’t want to go through the hassle of turning the oven on and baking an entire batch of brownies?
 Then this recipe is for you!
-These no brownies only require the fridge.
-Plus they are completely gluten free and can be made both vegan and refined sugar free.
+These no bake brownies only require the fridge.
+Plus they are completely gluten free and can be made both plant based and refined sugar free.
 My favorite thing about these healthy brownies is that they are high in protein, making them an awesome snack.
-They’ve been my go-to afternoon snack for weeks now.

 Let’s talk ingredients!
 What’s in these gluten free brownies that makes them so healthy?